 In July 2015, the Corporation received a directive (P.C.
 2015-1112) under section 89 of the FAA to harmonize its travel, hospitality, conference and event expense policies, guidelines and practices with the Treasury Board's related travel, hospitality, conference and event expense policies, guidelines and tools in a manner that complies with its legal obligations and to report on the implementation of this directive in its next corporate plan.
-The Corporation has compared and reviewed its travel, hospitality, conference and event expense policy with the Treasury Board's related directives and tools on travel, hospitality, conference and event expense policy with the Treasury Board's related directives and tools on travel, hospitality, conference and event expenses.
+The Corporation has compared and reviewed its travel, hospitality, conference and event expense policy with the Treasury Board's related directives and tools on travel, hospitality, conference and event expenses.
 Following this exercise in December 2015, the Corporation confirms that it has met the requirements of the directive.